aspose-words/Aspose.Words-API-References/english/nodejs-net/Aspose.Words.Settings/odso/_index.md

-The use of ODSO is poorly documented and the best way to learn how to use the properties of this object is to create a document with a desired data source manually in Microsoft Word and then open that document using Aspose.Words and examine the properties of the Aspose.Words.Document.MailMergeSettings and [MailMergeSettings.odso](../mailmergesettings/odso/) objects.
+The use of ODSO is poorly documented and the best way to learn how to use the properties of this object is to create a document with a desired data source manually in Microsoft Word and then open that document using Aspose.Words and examine the properties of the [Document.mailMergeSettings](../../aspose.words/document/mailMergeSettings/) and
+[MailMergeSettings.odso](../mailmergesettings/odso/) objects.
 This is a good approach to take if you want to learn how to programmatically configure a data source, for example.